gosecninja/curious-minds-collective/content/docs/MentalInCyber/i-dont-know-how-to-talk.md

 That was a very good thought.
 There is no feedback in digital communication.
 In other words, not in the form that would be useful for us.

 I really like the scene from the movie Revolver, when the protagonist walks out of the clinic and begins a monologue before being hit by a car.
-It's around the 30 minute mark if you want to watch it.
+It's around the 55 minutes mark if you want to watch it.

 "We have a common passion.
 We are all addicted to recognition."